Joe Nemechek: Start and parking

 Shortly thereafter, Nemechek announced that he would be bringing his NEMCO Motorsports team back to full competition in both of NASCAR's top series, Sprint Cup and Nationwide.
 He would race the No. 87 Chevy in Nationwide and the No. 87 Camry in Cup.
 Nemechek ran most of the races for both series that season but occasionally had a younger fill in.
 In the Pepsi 300 at Nashville Superspeedway, Nemechek flipped after contact with several other cars.
 His car had minor damage, and he was able to drive it back to pit road.

 Nemechek raced in 30 Cup races during the 2009 season despite very little funding.
 He finished just three events and did multiple "start and parks" where a driver starts the race, then parks to conserve parts, tires, etc. and to collect the prize money.
 On two occasions, he gave up his ride to Scott Speed after his fully funded team failed to qualify for Darlington and Sonoma.
 He qualified for the 2010 Daytona 500 after missing the race the year before.
 Nemechek picked up sponsorship from England Stove Works but was involved in an accident on lap 64.
-Nemechek would go on to compete in 30 more Cup races, with most being "start and parks."
+Nemechek would go on to compete in thirty more Cup races, with most being "start and parks."
 That season was highlighted by the 2010 AMP Energy Juice 500, Nemechek led the first lap after starting fourth.
 He would run the full distance, finishing 27th after suffering a blown tire.

 Nemechek brought his No. 87 cars back for 2011 to once again run both major NASCAR series.
 Nemechek successfully qualified for the Daytona 500 for the second year in a row but was once again involved in an early incident, thus failing to finish again.
 On June 9 at Texas Motor Speedway, along with Jeff Burton he made his 900th NASCAR start in all top three series.
-In the Nationwide Series, Nemechek scored his first top five since 2005 with a 3rd-place finish at the Aaron's 312 after being in the position to win with 2 laps to go.
+In the Nationwide Series, Nemechek scored his first top five since 2005 with a third place finish at the Aaron's 312 after being in the position to win with two laps to go.
 In July, Nemechek picked up sponsorship from Extenze and AM FM Energy to run the full race in both series at Daytona International Speedway.
 He led laps in both races but was taken out in late accidents.
 Nemechek collected Nationwide Series points for 2011 under NASCAR's policy that a driver may accumulate points for only one series, and finished 14th in the final standings.
 He ran the No. 87 in both the Sprint Cup and Nationwide Series in 2012, with the Cup ride as a start-and-park to fund the Nationwide team.
-Nemechek made his 600th career start at Michigan and finished 40th after starting 37th.
+Nemechek made his six-hundredth career start at Michigan and finished 40th after starting 37th.
 Nemechek finished 11th in the 2012 Nationwide Series points.